 Symptoms of Transient Global Amnesia

-People with transient global amnesia suddenly but temporarily lose the ability to store new memories and to recall events that happened after the amnesia occurred.
+People with transient global amnesia suddenly but temporarily lose the ability to recall events that happened after or before the amnesia occurred and to store new memories.
 They are alert and anxious and often repeat the same question or phrase because they cannot remember it.
 They may be confused about time and place but are usually not confused about the identity of other people.
 They can provide coherent answers to questions that do not depend on memory.
-People sometimes also forget some of the things that happened before the amnesia occurred.

 Memory loss usually lasts 1 to 8 hours but may last 30 minutes up to 24 hours (rarely).

 Most people with transient global amnesia have only one episode in a lifetime, unless the cause is seizures or migraines.
 About 5 to 25% have repeated episodes.